JackMurdochMoore/surrogates-for-distributions/reproduce-paper/README.md

 `analysis-estimates-of-statistics.ipynb` and
 `plots-estimates-of-statistics.ipynb` estimate statistics using synthetic data.
 Results are stored in `./results/est-stat/`.
+Example results for the words data are not included because individual files are large.

 Reproduce Fig. 6 and Figs. S9--S10: